nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 Type : keyword : fields.yml
 ```

-We will also need to add a description to each field so in the end, each field will need to be added to the appropiate file in this format:
+We will also need to add a description to each field so in the end, each field will need to be added to the appropriate file in this format:

 ```
-- name: <field_name
+- name: <field_name>
   type: <mapping_type>
   description: <description of what the field is useful for>
 ```